 You need a practical fleet administration solution

 Processing and keeping track of administrative tasks is hard, since they require constant attention and thorough organization; not to mention, a lot of hands-on work.
-With fleet management software, shift scheduling, travel expenses management, mileage reports for the IRS, and keeping customers informed become simplified; even automated.
+With vehicle management software, shift scheduling, travel expenses management, mileage reports for the IRS, and keeping customers informed become simplified; even automated.

 You need full visibility over fuel consumption